MicrosoftDocs/security/zero-trust/zero-trust-microsoft-365-copilot.md

 | BitLocker | [Overview of BitLocker device encryption](/windows/security/operating-system-security/data-protection/bitlocker/bitlocker-device-encryption-overview-windows-10) |
 | Microsoft Defender Application Guard for Edge | [Microsoft Defender Application Guard overview](/windows/security/application-security/application-isolation/microsoft-defender-application-guard/md-app-guard-overview) |

-These can be configured directly on the client, by using Group Policy Objects (GPOs), or by using a device management tool, including Intune.
+These capabilities can be configured directly on the client, by using Group Policy Objects (GPOs), or by using a device management tool, including Intune.
 However, you can manage settings on devices in Intune only by deploying [configuration profiles](/microsoft-365/solutions/manage-devices-with-intune-configuration-profiles), which is a feature of Microsoft 365 E5.

 ### Next steps with E5